What is an Assignment of an Agreement of Purchase and sale?

 Who is Responsible for the Documentation?

-In addition to ascertaining whether the Assignor or the Assignee will pay for certain items, it is also important to determine – in advance – which of them will take responsibility for preparing the documentation.
+In addition to ascertaining whether the original buyer or the new buyer will pay for certain items, it is also important to determine – in advance – which of them will take care of arranging the documentation.
 The questions to ask:

 - Who will prepare the documents needed to achieve the Assignment?
 And who will bear the cost?

-- Will the Builder’s lawyer prepare both the Builder’s Assignment Agreement and the written Consent and at whose cost?
+- Will the Builder’s lawyer prepare the Builder’s needed consent to the Assignment?

-- Since the Assignee cannot renegotiate any of the provisions of the Agreement that the Assignor entered into with the Builder, are any of those terms objectionable, and if so, how will they be resolved and who will bear the cost?
+- Since the new buyer cannot renegotiate any of the provisions of the Agreement that the original buyer entered into with the Builder, are any of those terms objectionable, and if so, how will they be resolved and who will bear the cost?

 As discussed, the Assignment Agreement will be conditional on the Builder giving its consent.
-From the Assignee’s standpoint, it should also be made conditional on him or her reviewing the original Agreement of Purchase and Sale (as signed by the Assignor), the Assignment Agreement, as well as any amendments, waivers, notices (and for condominium purchases, the Disclosure Statement) etc. If for no other reason, it will give the Assignee a chance to consider the specific list of additional adjustments for which he or she will be responsible to pay on Closing.
-Needless to say, this review should be undertaken with the guidance of an experienced real estate lawyer.
+From the new buyer’s standpoint, it should also be made conditional on him or her giving close review to the original Agreement of Purchase and Sale (as signed by the original buyer), the Assignment Agreement, as well as any amendments, waivers, notices (and for condominium purchases, the Disclosure Statement) etc. If for no other reason, it will give the new buyer a chance to consider the specific list of adjustments for which he or she will be responsible to pay on closing.
+Needless to say, this review should be undertaken with the guidance of an experienced lawyer.

-Once the terms of the Assignment are settled and the Builder’s written consent has been obtained, the Assignment Agreement must be drafted and the original Agreement of Purchase and Sale is attached as a Schedule.
+Once the terms of the assignment are settled and the Builder’s written consent has been obtained, the Assignment Agreement must be drafted and is attached to the original Agreement of Purchase and Sale that the original buyer entered into with the Builder.

 Incidentally, the Builder may have certain requirements that must be incorporated into the process and accommodated as well.
-For example, the Builder may require the Assignee to provide I.D., and will need written confirmation that he or she has the financing required to close in place whether by mortgage or the Assignee’s own funds.
+For example, the Builder will require the new buyer to provide I.D., and will need confirmation that he or she has the financing required to close in place.

-When negotiating the Assignment, the Assignor and Assignee must be aware of the impact of the New Home Warranty Program as administered by Tarion.
-Is the property considered a new home or a resale?
+When negotiating the assignment arrangement, the original and new buyers must be aware of the impact of the New Home Warranty Program as administered by Tarion, particularly if the home being “flipped” is a condominium unit.

 A final issue to be negotiated is who is paying the commission with respect to the Assignment Agreement transaction.
-This includes consideration of the specific commission rate, the price the commission is based on together with the details on how and when the commission gets paid.
+This includes consideration of the specific commission rate, together with the details on how and when the commission gets paid.

-While an Assignment Agreement can be beneficial to both the original and the Assignee – and even to the Builder (in extra fees) there are many issues to be considered, addressed, and negotiated.
+While an Assignment Agreement can be beneficial to both the original and the new buyer – and even to the Builder (in extra fees) there are many issues to be addressed and negotiate.

-As an agent, whether acting for the Assignor of the Assignee, make sure your client obtains proper legal advice prior to finalizing any Agreement to assign the original Agreement of Purchase and Sale.
+As an agent, make sure your client obtains legal advice prior to finalizing any agreement to assign the original Agreement of Purchase and Sale.